-Kaufland has found buyers for nine Australian properties – today revealing the ASX-listed buyers of two of them.
+Kaufland has found buyers for nine Australian properties – today revealing the ASX-listed buyers for two of them.

 Its portfolio – an unbuilt distribution centre and parcels earmarked for supermarkets – was estimated to be worth $500 million.

 The Germany based retailer spent more than two years acquiring properties and creating a development pipeline ahead of an Australian launch, which it abandoned five months ago before ever opening a store.